glesica/software-reliability/topics/integration-testing/example/README.md

 We're going to end-to-end test a system for sending encrypted messages between users.
-A user creates a message, chooses a password for that message, and submits them through a web interface, along with a username and password.
-The system verifies that the user is allowed to create messages, encrypts the message using the given password, stores the encrypted message in a database, then displays a link where anyone with the password can read the message.
+A user creates a message, chooses a password for that message, and submits them through a web interface.
+The system encrypts the message using the given password, stores the encrypted message in a database, then displays a link where anyone with the password can read the message.

 **Important note:** this isn't a *good* system, it's just an example.
 This is actually a pretty bad way to send secret messages, not least of all because the